 Both solutions provide RBAC (role-based access control).
 Snowflake and Databricks are both compliant with an assortment of regulations and certifications like SOC 2 Type II, ISO 27001, HIPAA, GDPR, etc.

 However, unlike Snowflake, Databricks does not have a storage layer because the service runs on top of object-level storage like AWS S3, Azure Blob Storage, Google Cloud Storage, etc.

 Snowflake and Databricks both support semi-structured (Parquet, Avro, Orc, CSV, JSON) and structured data.
 As a data lakehouse, Databricks is designed to handle any time type or format of data including unstructured data.
-Snowflake announced support for unstructured data in September of 2021.
-Databricks definitely has a leg up in this area because it supports multiple development languages in addition to standard SQL.
+However, Snowflake also supports unstructured data types through Snowpark.
+Both platforms support multiple development languages in addition to standard SQL.
 Each data platform can be used to not only tackle analytics use cases, but also streaming, ML, AI, and data science workloads.
 Best of all developers can work in the development language of their choice (ex: Python, Scala, etc.)

 Databricks has eliminated a large amount of the infrastructure effort that was associated with managing and operating Spark, but there is still a lot of manual input required on the user’s part to resize clusters, update configurations, and switch computing options.
 Databricks also has a high barrier to entry because the learning curve is much steeper.

 Snowflake is much simpler because it is SQL-based - it only takes a few mouse clicks to get started.
 Databricks allows users to secure logs, control job properties and ownership, in addition to job execution.
 Snowflake also provides granular control over objects, roles, users, privileges, access, etc.